SymfonyCasts/solid/sfcasts/isp-takeaways.md

 would make the classes that implement them simpler.
 So in this `Scoring/` directory, create a new class - or really an interface - and call it `ScoreAdjusterInterface`.
 What we'll do is go into `ScoringFactorInterface`, steal the `adjustScore()` method and move it into the new interface.
-Hit okay to import that `use` statement,
+Hit okay to import that `use` statement.

 Thanks to this, we can now go into `CoordinatesFactor` and remove the dummy `adjustScore()`... and then do the same thing in `TitleFactor`... and also in